Smokyish/tl-docs/docs/guides/tl_app_user_guide.md

 Creating a trustline allows you to transact not just with this trusted friend, but also with all the people that your friend is connected to, and all the people their friends are connected to, etc. You can ripple payments across many chains of friends, as long as there is a high enough credit limit (enough "capacity") on each connected trustline.

-To send a payment to someone you don't yet know, you can use your QR scanner to directly scan their payment request or ask them to send their account address via a messaging service.
+To send a payment to someone you don't yet know, you can use your QR scanner to directly scan their payment request or share a payment request link via a messaging service.

 If it's someone you plan to transact with again in the future, you can add them as a contact, too (see [Adding a contact](#adding-a-contact)).
-If you already have them as a contact, you can hit "Send" directly from the Dashboard.
+If you already have them as a contact, you can hit `Send` directly from the `Dashboard`.
 Make sure you swipe to select the right currency network before hitting `Send`.

 <center><a href="../../assets/images/app_user_guide/v1.11/sending_choose_contact.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/sending_choose_contact.png"></a><a href="../../assets/images/app_user_guide/v1.11/sending_details.png"><img class="app_guide_img" src="../../assets/images/app_user_guide/v1.11/sending_details.png"></a></center>